EvilJordan/eth2-staking-guide/README.md

 Make sure the `prometheus.yml` file includes the below configuration.
 Pay special attention to spacing.
 Two _spaces_ are required for each indentation.

 Optionally, change `scrape_interval: 5s` and `scape_timeout: 3s` for faster metrics updating at the expense of CPU load.

+Also note, you probably aren't running `geth` _and_ `besu`.
+Both configurations are included here as an example, however.
 ```yaml
 global:
   scrape_interval: 15s